Reptilian humanoid: Conspiracy theory

 The reptilian conspiracy theory alleges that shape-shifting reptilian aliens control Earth.

-Belief in reptilian humanoids can sometimes be traced to anti-Semitic texts.
-In one recent example, the perpetrator of the 2020 Nashville bombing subscribed to reptilian conspiracy theories that were influenced by the writings of David Icke, who was in turn influenced by the 1903 anti-Semitic fabricated text The Protocols of the Elders of Zion.
+Belief in reptilian humanoids can sometimes be traced to antisemitic texts.
+In one recent example, the perpetrator of the 2020 Nashville bombing subscribed to reptilian conspiracy theories that were influenced by the writings of David Icke, who was in turn influenced by the 1903 antisemitic fabricated text The Protocols of the Elders of Zion.